ARTICLE I: Name and Offices

 The Executive Committee shall meet at such time and place as it may designate.
 Reasonable notice, written or oral, shall be given for each meeting of the Executive Committee.
 The committee may conduct any of its meetings by telephone conference or similar communications equipment by which all members participating in the meeting can hear one another.
 Such participation shall constitute presence in person at such meeting.

-Section 10.
+Section 11.
 Standing Committees.
-The Association shall have as a minimum the following Standing Committees, the Chairman will be appointed by the President unless otherwise directed by the Articles of Incorporation or the By-Laws:
+The Association shall have as a minimum the following Standing Committees:

-Section 11.
+Section 12.
 Ad Hoc Committees.
-The President may appoint Ad Hoc Committees to investigate and report to the Board of Directors on specific matters.
-The duties of the Ad Hoc Committee shall terminate with its final report to the board.
+The Chairman of the Board may appoint Ad Hoc Committees to investigate and report to the Board of Directors on specific matters.
+The duties of the Ad Hoc Committee shall terminate with its final report to the Board.

 Section 15.
 Funds.
-The funds of the Association shall be deposited by the Chief Executive Officer in secure financial institutions as designated by the Executive Committee.
-Under a prudent investment policy adopted by the board, funds may be invested in ways that achieve growth in such funds.
+The funds of the Association shall be deposited in secure financial institutions as designated by the Executive Committee.
+Under a prudent investment policy adopted by the Board, funds may be invested in ways that achieve growth in such funds.

 ARTICLE V: Association Meetings